tech4me/llm-api-perf-bench/README.md

 Implementing a RESTful API architecture proved highly effective for separating concerns and enabling future extensibility.
 This approach has inspired ideas for future projects that could leverage simple RESTful interfaces to provide user-friendly frontends for complex backend systems.

 ## Conclusion
 This project successfully demonstrates the value of a dedicated LLM API benchmarking tool while highlighting both the challenges and opportunities in modern web development.
-The combination of React frontend and Express.js backend proved to be an efficient and effective architecture for this application.
+The combination of the React frontend and Express.js backend proved to be an efficient and effective architecture for this application.
 The experience gained through this project has deepened my understanding of full-stack development and will inform future work in this domain.